Three-strikes law: Application

 The exact application of the three-strikes laws varies considerably from state to state, but the laws call for life sentences for at least 25 years on their third strike.
 In the state of Maryland, any person who receives their fourth strike for any crime of violence will automatically be sentenced to life imprisonment without parole.

 Most states require one or more of the three felony convictions to be violent crimes in order for the mandatory sentence to be pronounced.
 Crimes that fall under the category of "violent" include: murder, kidnapping, sexual abuse, rape, aggravated robbery, and aggravated assault.

 Some states include additional, lesser offenses that one would not normally see as violent.
-For example, the list of crimes that count as serious or violent in the state of California is much longer than that of other states, and consists of many lesser offenses that include: firearm violations, burglary, simple robbery, arson, and providing hard drugs to a minor, and drug possession.
+For example, the list of crimes that count as serious or violent in the state of California is much longer than that of other states, and consists of many lesser offenses that include: firearm violations, burglary, simple robbery, arson, providing hard drugs to a minor, and drug possession.
 As another example, Texas does not require any of the three felony convictions to be violent, but specifically excludes certain "state jail felonies" from being counted for enhancement purposes.

 One application of a three-strikes law was the Leonardo Andrade case in California in 2009.
-In this case, Leandro Andrade attempted to rob for $153 in videotapes from two San Bernardino K-Mart stores.
+In this case, Leandro Andrade attempted to rob $153 in videotapes from two San Bernardino K-Mart stores.
 He was charged under California's three-strikes law because of his criminal history concerning drugs and other burglaries.
 Because of his past criminal records, he was sentenced to 50 years in prison with no parole after this last burglary of K-Mart.
 Although this sentencing was disputed by Erwin Chemerinsky, who represented Andrade, as cruel and unusual punishment under the 8th Amendment, the Supreme Court ruled in support for the life sentencing.

 In 1995, Sioux City, Iowa native Tommy Lee Farmer, a professional criminal who had served 43 years in prison for murder and armed robbery was the first person in the United States to be convicted under the federal three-strikes law when he was sentenced to life in prison for an attempted robbery at an eastern Iowa convenience store.
 He was prosecuted by Stephen J. Rapp, a US Attorney appointed by Clinton.
 The sentencing was considered so significant that President Bill Clinton interrupted a vacation to make a press statement about it.

 Another example of the three-strikes law involves Timothy L. Tyler who, in 1992 at age 24, was sentenced to life in prison without parole when his third conviction (a federal offense) triggered the federal three-strikes law, even though his two prior convictions were not considered violent, and neither conviction resulted in any prison time served.
 Tyler's sentence was commuted by President Barack Obama in 2016.